 Overnight boutique hotel, dinner

-We head to the mountains for an adrenaline-fuelled afternoon.
+We head to the mountains

-After a short rest, we will shuttle down to the Mutarazi Falls where we will experience Zimbabwe's highest waterfall (762m) from the SkyWalk.
-The SkyWalk is a pair of knee-shaking suspension bridges situated at the top of the falls.
+After a short rest, we will shuttle down to the Mutarazi Falls in the Mutarazi National Park.
+Here we will take in the views of Zimbabwe's highest waterfall (762m) from the Sky Walk itself.
+The Sky Walk is a pair of knee-shaking suspension bridges situated at the top of the falls.
 One is around 40m long, and one is 90m.
+This is an optional activity and not recommended for those that don't like heights.

 Accommodation and Meals

-Mutarazi Cottages - full board.
+Mutarazi Cottages 6 people in each - full board.

 Accommodation and Meals

-Eddys Camp - camping, full board
+Eddy's Camp - camping, full board

 Accommodation and Meals

-Pungwe Cottages - camping, full board
+Pungwe Cottages - camping (or inside if smaller group), full board

 Accommodation and Meals

-Golden Pools Camp - camping, full board
+Golden Pools Camp or Forest Camp - camping, full board

-Our camp for the night is nestled within this enchanting forest, where we can take a refreshing swim in the spring waters of the Gairezi.
+From the summit, we will descend toward the Gairezi River and into a small, unique forest, the only one on the Nyangani plateau.
+Our camp for the night is nestled within this enchanting forest.
+The refreshing spring waters of the Gairezi are nearby for cooling off/a wash.
 We'll be able to relax at camp from around 1600hrs.

 Accommodation and Meals

-Gairezi Camp - camping, full board
+Juliet's Camp - camping, full board

-We wander through prehistoric spiny Tree Fern forests and the enchanting Never Ending Forest, an Afro-Montane forest that seems to stretch endlessly.
+We begin trekking through an ancient terraced fort and pit structure.
+We wander through prehistoric spiny Tree Fern forests and the enchanting Never Ending Forest, an Afro-Montane forest that seems to stretch endlessly over several hours.

 Accommodation and Meals